The :nth-child() CSS pseudo-class matches one or more elements based on their position among a group of siblings.

 The nth-child pseudo-class is specified with a single argument, which represents the pattern for matching elements.

-Represents elements whose numeric position in a series of siblings matches the pattern An+B, for every positive integer or zero value of n.
+oddeven<An+B>An+B, for every positive integer or zero value of n.
 The index of the first element is 1.
-The values A and B must both be <integer>s.
+The values A and B must both be <integer>s.:nth-child( <nth> [ of <selector># ]? )where

 <nth> = <an-plus-b> | even | odd